interstellar-hitchhiker/DnB-MF/README.md

 # DnB-MF
-DnB MeltFlow is a web broswer Butterchurn/MilkDrop radio visualiser

 DnB MeltFlow is a single-page browser visualiser built around Butterchurn, the WebGL version of the classic MilkDrop visual engine.
 It turns internet radio stations or local audio files into full-screen psychedelic visuals, with preset browsing, random preset switching, auto-morphing, brightness control, saturation control, and a clean hidden-interface mode for watching the visuals without distraction.